 Criminal Charges for Lying

 False accusations of domestic violence can ruin someone’s life.
 Under certain circumstances, lying about domestic violence is a crime.
 Perjury is when an individual lies under oath during an official investigation, either in a written or verbal statement.
-While individuals who lie about domestic violence may be charged with perjury, it is extremely rare.
+While individuals who lie about domestic violence may be charged with perjury, it is unlike to happen.
 Additionally, the accuser could be charged with filing a false police report, a misdemeanor offense.

 The individual who was falsely accused may file a civil lawsuit against the accuser to receive compensation for any damages caused by the allegation.